puppetlabs/puppet-docs/source/pe/3.0/install_uninstalling.markdown

 Thus, to remove every trace of PE from a system, you would run:

     $ sudo ./puppet-enterprise-uninstaller -d -p

+Note that if you plan to reinstall any PE role on the node from which you uninstalled, you may need to run `puppet cert clean <node name>` on the master in order to remove any orphaned certificates from the uninstalled node.

 * * *